stanford-rc/www.sherlock.stanford.edu/src/docs/overview/concepts.md

 Benefits to owners include:

+- [x] **immediate access** to the purchased nodes
+- [x] **background access** to all of the other owners' nodes when they're not in use
-* Data center hosting, including backup power and cooling,
+- [x] **data center hosting**, including backup power and cooling
-* Access to high-performance, large parallel scratch disk space,
+- [x] access to high-performance, large parallel scratch storage space
-* Priority access to nodes that they own,
-* Background access to any owner nodes that are not in use,
-* System configuration and administration,
-* User support,
-* Standard software stack, appropriate for a range of research needs,
+- [x] standard software stack, appropriate for a range of research needs
-* Possibility for users to install additional software applications as needed,
+- [x] possibility for users to install additional software applications as needed
+- [x] system configuration and administration
+- [x] user support

-### How to invest
+### Limitations

+Becoming an owner will **NOT** provide:

+:fontawesome-solid-times:{: .chk_no :} **root access**: owner nodes on Sherlock are still managed by SRCC in accordance with Stanford's [Minimum Security Standards](url_minsec).
+Although users are welcome to install (or request) any software they may need, purchasing compute nodes on Sherlock does not allow `root` access to the nodes.

+:fontawesome-solid-times:{: .chk_no :} **running permanent services**:
+  permanent processes such as web servers or databases can only run on owner nodes through the scheduler, using [recurring](url_recurring) or [persistent](url_persistent).
+Purchasing compute nodes on Sherlock does not provide a way to run anything that couldn't run on publicly-available nodes.

+:fontawesome-solid-times:{: .chk_no :} **direct network connectivity** from the outside world: owners' nodes are connected to the Sherlock's internal network and are not directly accessible from the outside, which means that they can't host public services like web or application servers.

+:fontawesome-solid-times:{: .chk_no :} **scheduler bypass**: jobs running on owners' nodes still need to be submitted to the scheduler.
+Direct shell access to the nodes is not possible outside of scheduled interactive sessions.

+:fontawesome-solid-times:{: .chk_no :} **persistent local storage**: [local storage space](url_lscratch) provided on the compute nodes is only usable for the duration of a job and cannot be used to store long-term data.

+### Purchasing nodes

 If you are interested in becoming an owner, you can find the latest information about ordering Sherlock nodes on the [ordering page][url_orders].